dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Windows 11 USB modification

 Now mount the Windows 11 ISO file.
-Then go into the monted image to "Sources" and find a file named "install.wim".
+Then go into the monted image to "Sources" and find a file named "install.wim", which looks as follows:

 ![](../images/windows 11.png)